Every trip is unique but this one is truly like nothing else we've ever done.

 Accepting media access and prices is always a double edged sword.
 We appreciate the support and opportunities but we also recognize that these relationships can influence our objectivity.
 That's why when we participate in an activity we absolutely love, we say why we loved it, why the experience was right for us - and also why it might not be a great fit for other travelers.
 And when an experience is less than ideal, we write fair, honest, and balanced stories that focus on solutions instead of dwelling on problems.

 And rest assured, every time we are given special access or a reduced cost, we will always let you know.
-(You can see how passionate we are about this on our fancy disclaimer page!)

 We’re going to be traveling just like you do.